delon500/Haskell-Plutus-Marathon/Chapter 01 Marathon.md

 7. **Laziness** and infinite data structures
 8. Tooling with **GHC (GHCi)**, **Cabal**, and **Stack**

 Your mission is to design a small **command‑line app**—**Savings Simulator** that helps a user figure out how many months it will take to reach a savings goal (and preview their balance over time).
-It must demonstrate **every** concept above, remain beginner‑friendly, and live comfortably in a single `Main.hs` file (no heavy file management).
+It must demonstrate **every** concept above and live comfortably in a single `Main.hs` file (no heavy file management required).

 ---